Weatherization Assistance Program

 The Weatherization Assistance Program (WAP) helps low-income individuals and families reduce energy costs and increase comfort and safety in their homes.
 Individuals, families, the elderly, and the disabled who are making no more than 200 percent of the current federal poverty income level are eligible for help.
 However, priority is given to the elderly and disabled, households with high-energy consumption, emergency situations, and homes with preschool-age children.

 Participating households average nearly 35 percent in savings, or approximately $583 per year, after the completion of weatherization improvements.
-To apply for weatherization assistance, individuals must submit their WX Application, Utility Release Form, Dominion Energy Release Form, Health and Safety Questionaire, and proof of ownership to the BRAG office.
+To apply for weatherization assistance, individuals must submit their WX Application, and proof of ownership to the BRAG office.
 These documents are also obtainable at the BRAG office.

 Also, if you are renting your home, you can still apply by having your landlord fill out the Income Property Owner Weatherization Agreement and submit it along with your application.
 All energy saving measures can still be installed at no cost to the client or the landlord.